Units (Subjects)

 Postgraduate Unit

-This unit will enable participants to understand the principles of contextualisation in order to construct a framework for approaching contextualisation in any specific cultural context.
-It will help participants to develop contextualised ways to communicate the gospel in their context as well as contribute to the development of the church...
+Gain an understanding of the principles of contextualisation in order to construct a framework for approaching contextualisation in any specific cultural context.
+Develop contextualised ways to communicate the gospel in your context as well as contribute to the development of the church...

 back top of the page